Tsering Chungtak

-Tsering Chungtak (December 25, 1984 – July 21, 2016) was a Tibetan beauty queen who represented Tibet in the 2006 edition of the environmentally oriented beauty pageant, Miss Earth.
+Tsering Chungtak (December 25, 1984 – July 21, 2016) was a Tibetan model and beauty pageant titleholder who represented Tibet at the 2006 edition of the environmentally oriented beauty pageant Miss Earth 2006.
 She was the first Tibetan woman to participate in any major international beauty contest.
-Tsering pursued her undergraduation from Hindu College, University of Delhi and was pursuing her PhD degree in Sociology from Jawaharlal Nehru University.
+Tsering pursued her undergraduate studies from Hindu College, University of Delhi and was pursuing her PhD degree in Sociology from Jawaharlal Nehru University.
 She was working as a research scholar with Ayur Gyan Nyas, an organisation creating curriculum on secular ethics for students from class one to twelve.

 Miss Tibet 2006 pageant

 Chungtak, a student of sociology in Hindu college, University of Delhi was crowned Miss Tibet in 2006 at a contest in the northern Indian town of Dharamsala, home to a majority of Tibetan exiles and the seat of the 14th Dalai Lama.
 Born in Shillong, she was an alumna of the lower-Tibetan Community Village School.
 She also took the title of Miss Photogenic after securing 1740 votes of the total 3909 votes cast in the online public poll; held in the Tibetan Institute of Performing Arts (TIPA), the finale of the Miss Tibet 2006 contest drew a large crowd of local Tibetan youth.
 She received a scholarship cheque of 100,000 Indian rupees.